LakshayGupta11/Full-Stack-Web-Development-for-displaying-windows-system-resource-utilization/README.md

 - User Authentication and Profiles: Integrate user authentication mechanisms and profiles to offer personalized dashboards, allowing multiple users to monitor specific system resources based on their roles or preferences.
 - Alerting Mechanisms: Implement alerting functionalities to notify users or administrators when system resource thresholds are breached or specific conditions are met, enabling proactive management.
 - Historical Data Analysis Tools: Develop tools for advanced historical data analysis, trend identification, and forecasting based on stored system metrics, aiding in predictive analytics for system maintenance.

+#This project was made as a part of my training at C-DOT in order to implement a sample model to present the usage statistics of various VMs at C-DOT Facilities across India on the CAP portal of C-DOT.